 No discounts.
 No pressure.
 We’ll always show you the best prices from providers.

 Making sure you have travel insurance before going on any holiday is essential, but did you know that many standard policies don’t cover undisclosed, pre-existing medical conditions?
 At Medical Travel Compared, we can help you compare quotes for travel insurance for pre-existing medical conditions.
-This means that you can be sure you’ll have the best price on the best coverage, giving you peace of mind that should anything happen, you won’t need to foot the bill.
+This means that you can be sure you’ll have the most suitable cover, for the best price, giving you peace of mind that should anything happen, you won’t need to foot the bill.

 Victoria is a travel blogger at Travel Vixta.
 Her son has a heart condition, so she is all too aware of the extra steps needed when someone travels with a medical condition, and she was shocked to find out some travel insurers wouldn’t cover her son at all.
 She told us: